thanhlevu/excel-alike-editor/README.md

 - Sheet APIs documented with swagger.json in server repo
 - To have quick review, please go to https://editor.swagger.io/ , then import the file swagger.json to view all apis and descriptions.
+- To test API on Postman, please import file api.postman_collection.json into your Postman app.